Gael Linn Cup 1971

 The 1971 Gael Linn Cup, the most important representative competition for elite level participants in the women's team field sport of camogie, was won by Leinster, who defeated Ulster in the final, played at Parnell Park.

 Arrangements

 Leinster defeated Connacht at Parnell Park, scoring 7–4 without reply.
 Ulster defeated Munster by a point in Carrickmacross, 4–3 to 3–5.
-Leinster pulled away in the second half of the final with three goals from Josie Kehoe and two from Orla Ni Siochain to win by 5–4 to 0–5.
+Leinster pulled away in the second half of the final with three goals from Jose Kehoe and two from Orla Ni Siochain to win by 5–4 to 0–5.